6 Unique and Impressive Buildings of Roman Architecture

 - Entrance hall proceeding the central nave.

-- Central naves with sequence of columns joined by entablature (colonnade).
+- Central naves with a sequence of columns joined by entablature (colonnade).

 - Aisles or arcaded spaces were present on one or both sides.